 PUGLIA IN 360°

+Welcome to our definitive gay Puglia guide.
 With wonderful gay beaches around Salento, an incredible scene in Gallipoli and a friendly open welcome elsewhere, Puglia is Italy’s gay summer hotspot.
+Voted Italy’s top gay summer destination by Italy’s LGBTQIA+ community for two years running, and considered to be one of Europe’s top 5.
 Our region, our home.
 That’s why we see it in 360°.

 Puglia has it all.
 From dedicated gay beaches to secret, hidden coves.
 Salento in particular is famous for its beautiful beaches and its hot, summer scene.
-But be aware.
-Italians embrace metrosexuality, be it their style or personal grooming.
-Just don’t mistake it for homosexuality.
-Sometimes the two coincide, but often not.
+Discover Puglia’s best gay beaches in our definitive gay Puglia guide.

 “I first heard about Puglia when a friend moved there to start a new life with his Italian boyfriend.
 He reported back that along the glittering southern Italian coast there were dozens of gorgeous beaches for swimming, with clear waters and hot rocks on which to bask after a dip.
 The wild, rugged beauty of the region was also, he said, a major draw for the Italian gay population, and there was a great scene out there.”